nirholas/lyra-registry/README.md

 > The NPM for Crypto AI Tools - Central registry for the Lyra ecosystem

 Lyra Registry is a standalone API service that catalogs, scores, and serves metadata for all tools in the Lyra ecosystem.
-It enables discovery, evaluation, and integration of 280+ crypto & DeFi MCP tools.
+It enables discovery, evaluation, and integration of 800+ crypto & DeFi MCP tools.

+Between builds I am working on cleaning up the main Lyra repo with over 800+ blockchain and cryptocurrency tools.
+I hope to release it soon.

 ## ✨ Features